anoma/juvix/notes/README.md

 %
 $$

+The variable $M$ in the rule above represents the output of the algorithm.
+The variables $p_i$ are inner steps of the algorithm and their order is relevant.
+An inner step can be infering a type, checking if a property holds, reducing a term, or checking a term against a type.
+A reduction step is denoted by $\Gamma
+\vdash t \rightsquigarrow t'$ or simply by $t \rightsquigarrow t'$ whenever the context $\Gamma$ is known.
+Such a reduction is obtained by calling `eval` in the implementation.

 By design, a term is inferable if it is one of the following cases.

 - [x] Variables
 - [x] Annotations